brevzin/brevzin.github.io/_posts/2022-09-23-copy-on-write.md

     }
     State* state;

-    // if we're not unique, we need to allocate a new State and copy the elements
+    // if we're not unique, we need to allocate
+    // a new State and copy the elements.
-    // if we are unique, this is a no-op void copy_on_write();
+    // if we are unique, this is a no-op. void copy_on_write();

     struct ImmutableState {